 How to use Flexicut SlipStrop

-The Flexicut Slipstrop is used for stropping or honing your linocut tools.
+The Flexicut Slipstrop is used to strop or hone your linocut tools.
 It’s a method to maintain a sharp edge on your tool by polishing and deburring the edge.
 I bought mine from Handprinted.co.uk

 This is a useful YouTube video demonstrating how to use the Flexicut SlipStrop.
-Watch halfway through for sharpening your V and U-shaped lino tools and gouges.
+Watch halfway through to sharpen your V—and U-shaped lino tools and gouges.

 Regrinding and sharpening your linocut tools